home-assistant/Iconic/README.md

 #### Where can I find awesome icon fonts?
 - Check out the [icon fonts available in this repo](./Fonts)!
 - There are many [open sourced icon fonts](http://fontello.com/) out there (most are available under the [SIL Open Font License](http://scripts.sil.org/OFL)).
 They are designed for the web but they are still very useful for iOS.
 - You can ask your nearest friendly designer!
-Making an icon font isn't that hard, specially if you already have the vecfor assets.
+Making an icon font isn't that hard, specially if you already have the vector assets.
 - You can [read this article](http://rafaltomal.com/how-to-create-and-use-your-own-icon-fonts/) and give [fontastic.me](http://fontastic.me/) a shot.